-From bestselling authors in the Amish genre come four sweet stories about picnics and romance.
+From bestselling authors in the Amish genre come four sweet stories about exciting picnics and charming romances.

 Baskets of Sunshine by Amy Clipston